 The plan was to trial her thoroughly around the Solent and Guernsey, before setting off towards the Canaries in early August 2009, with a 12-day offshore passage in early September from St Peterport (Guernsey) down towards Puerto Calero in Isla Lanzarote (Canaries).
 There everything was checked/repaired thoroughly again, eventually leaving in early November – near the beginning of the Southern summer.
 Starting from the Atlantic, planning to sail east-about nonstop in higher latitudes, passing south of the Five Great Capes, which include Cape Horn, the journey through the Southern Ocean back to the Canaries was expected to take 6-7 months….

-I headed down to South Africa.... but rigging and other problems forced me in to Cape Town and this turned into a three-month stop for an engine replacement with improved installation details.
-I changed my plans, entering the Single-handed TransPac race from San Francisco to Kauai (Hawaii) - but time ran out, with stormy weather encountered in the Great Australian Bight and around New Zealand, and I only managed, with difficulty, to reach Hanalei Bay in time for the SHTP Awards evening, by which time I’d decided to head for Port Townsend (WA, USA) to work on the boat with a view to re-starting my nonstop round-the-world attempt from Victoria (B.C., Canada) later that year.
+Jeanne headed down to South Africa.... but rigging and other problems forced her in to Cape Town and this turned into a three-month stop for an engine replacement with improved installation details.
+Plans were changed - she officially entered the 2010 Single-handed TransPac race from San Francisco to Kauai (Hawaii) - but time ran out, with stormy weather encountered in the Great Australian Bight and around New Zealand, and she only managed, with difficulty, to reach Hanalei Bay just in time for the SHTP Awards evening, on the final day of the Race, by which time she’d decided to head for Port Townsend (WA, USA) to work on the boat with a view to re-starting another nonstop round-the-world attempt from Victoria (B.C., Canada) later that year.

-On 15th August 2006, I completed a 'NE Pacific Loop' by sailing to Sitka from Hanalei Bay in Kauai after the finish of the Single-Handed Transpac Race to Hawaii from San Francisco (which I’d started on 24th June 2006).
+On 15th August 2006, Jeanne completed a 'NE Pacific Loop' by sailing to Sitka from Hanalei Bay in Kauai after the finish of the Single-Handed Transpac Race to Hawaii from San Francisco (started on 24th June 2006).

-I'd left Sitka the previous year (2005) as part of a cruise of SE Alaska, sailed down the Inside Passage to British Columbia and on to Puget Sound, where I was forced to stop for the winter months, and then on to San Francisco offshore in May 2006.
+She'd left Sitka the previous year (2005) as part of a cruise of SE Alaska, sailed down the Inside Passage to British Columbia and on to Puget Sound (where she was forced to stop for the winter months) and then on to San Francisco offshore in May 2006.

-As a result of these ocean passages, and having to overcome the varied problems that cropped up en route, I gained in confidence tremendously and set my sights on sailing around the world.
+As a result of these ocean passages, and having to overcome the many and varied boat problems that cropped up en route, she gained in confidence tremendously and set her sights on sailing around the world.

-I sailed down from Sitka in September '06 to San Diego, via the Inside Passage & the West coast of Vancouver Island, making the journey from Neah Bay singlehanded offshore to San Francisco for my third time in October '06.
-After some necessary work there, it was on to San Diego for a lot more work on the boat with my circumnavigation in mind.
-Then came a fast journey offshore down the Baja (Mexico) in February, ending eventually in Zihuatanejo (Mexico) from where my solo journey around the world finally started on Monday 26th March '07.
+She sailed down from Sitka in September 2006 to San Diego, via the Inside Passage & the West coast of Vancouver Island, making the journey from Neah Bay singlehanded offshore to San Francisco for the third time in October 2006.
+After some necessary work there, it was on to San Diego for a lot more work on the boat with her planned circumnavigation in mind.
+Then came a fast journey offshore down the Baja (Mexico) in February, ending eventually in Zihuatanejo (Mexico) from where her first solo journey around the world finally started on Monday 26th March 2007.

-I reached Cairns (Australia) on 11th July '07, Richards Bay (South Africa) on 16th November '07 and left Trinidad for Panama on 1st May '08.
-After reaching the west coast of Mexico from Guatemala, I was making for San Francisco for the start of the 2008 Single-Handed TransPac Race but was then incredibly unlucky to lose "Nereida" on a steep surf beach north of Acapulco, less than twelve hours and about sixty miles short of completing my circumnavigation, on 19th June '08.
+Cairns (Australia) was reached on 11th July 2007, Richards Bay (South Africa), on 16th November 2007 and she left Trinidad for Panama on 1st May 2008.
+After crossing the Tehuantepec to reach the west coast of Mexico from Guatemala, she was making for San Francisco for the start of the 2008 Single-Handed TransPac Race but was then incredibly unlucky to lose Nereida on a steep surf beach north of Acapulco, less than twelve hours and about sixty miles short of completing her circumnavigation ... on 19th June 2008.